Backward CUSUM for Testing and Monitoring Structural Change with an Application to COVID-19 Pandemic Data: Conclusion

 \section{Conclusion}

 In this paper we propose two alternatives to the conventional CUSUM detectors by \cite{brown1975} and \cite{chu1996}.
-It has been demonstrated that cumulating the recursive residuals backwardly result in much higher power than using forwardly cumulated recursive residuals, in particular if the break is located at the end of the sample.
+It has been demonstrated that cumulating the recursive residuals backwardly results in much higher power than using forwardly cumulated recursive residuals, in particular if the break is located at the end of the sample.
 Accordingly, the backward scheme is especially attractive for on-line monitoring.
-To this end the stacked triangular array of backwardly cumulated recursive residuals is employed and we find that this approach yields a much lower detection delay than the monitoring procedure by \cite{chu1996}.
+To this end, the stacked triangular array of backwardly cumulated recursive residuals is employed and we find that this approach yields a much lower detection delay than the monitoring procedure by \cite{chu1996}.
 Due to the multivariate nature of our tests, they also have power against structural breaks that do not affect the unconditional mean of the dependent variable.

-We also suggest a new estimator for break date based on backwardly cumulated recursive residuals.
-This estimator outperforms the conventional estimator constructed by the sum of squared residuals whenever the break occurs close to the end of the sample, which is the relevant scenario for on-line monitoring.
+We also propose a new break date estimator which outperforms conventional estimators if the break is located at the end of the sample.